Now on Mac — start your 60-day free trial.

 2. You will see preloaded locations listed (ie: Kitchen, Dining Room, Primary Bedroom) that you can edit or delete.

-3. Or you can click the black + sign in the top right to add a new location.
+3. Or you can select the +Add Location sign in the top right to add a new location.

-2. Select the ‘edit’ icon on the location you wish to edit.
+1. Select the Location you wish to edit.

-2. Select the ‘delete’ icon on the location you wish to delete.
+1. Select the Trash Can to the right of the Location you wish to delete.

 Updating Location Position